 What makes the Cambridge History course so special?

-Such advantages of the course are increased by the Cambridge system of supervisions, by which students can discuss their ideas (normally individually) with specialist researchers within Cambridge.
-Lectures provide further opportunity to hear leading scholars who work at the ‘cutting edge’ reflecting on past literature and forthcoming research.
-Such occasions are provided both in the annual lectures for each paper, and public lecture series, which attract prominent scholars from outside Cambridge.
+The Cambridge system of supervisions allows students to discuss their ideas with specialist researchers within Cambridge.
+Lectures provide further opportunities to hear ‘cutting edge’ scholars reflecting on past literature and forthcoming research.
+As well as lectures for each paper, there are also public lectures and seminars throughout the year around Cambridge given by visiting scholars from around the world.

 Why choose Newnham for History?